ZipCodeCore/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+**Returned 0 after inserted 500 per the above instructions and printed the ticket**

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.